Death Classification: Line of Duty Death

 On January 2, 1968, Charles Clark was apprehended and charged with Officer Collins’ murder.
 On May 28, 1968, Clark was found guilty in a jury trial which lasted seven days.
 The jury recommended the death penalty.
 On July 25, 1968, Clark was sentenced to death in the electric chair by Judge Frank J. Wilson to be carried out on October 4, 1968.
 Clark appealed his sentence and on June 14, 1973 the United States Supreme Court overturned the sentence.
 He was re-sentenced to 100 to 200 years in prison by Judge Frank J. Wilson.

-Officer Collin was waked at Drumm Funeral Home located at 2035 East 79th Street and his funeral mass was held at Our Lady of Peace Catholic Church located at 7851 South Jeffery Avenue.
+Officer Collin was waked at Drumm Funeral Home located at 2035 East 79th Street.
+His funeral mass was held at Our Lady of Peace Catholic Church located at 7851 South Jeffery Avenue.
 He was laid to rest on December 18, 1967 in St. Mary Catholic Cemetery, 3801 West 87th Street, Evergreen Park, Illinois.
-His grave is located in Lot East 6' South 1/2 718, Block --, Section AJ.
+His grave is located in Lot East 6′ South 1/2 718, Block –, Section AJ.

 Patrolman John Steven Collins, born October 4, 1937, received his Probationary Appointment to the Chicago Police Department on September 19, 1966.

 Officer Collins was survived by his wife, Barbara (nee Partin), age 28; son, Robert J.; mother, Edwina (nee Heist); sister, Zoe Merill and step-brother, Ronald Gurda.
 He was preceded in death by his father, Wilbert.

 Incident Recorded under Chicago Police Department RD #F431625.